2141 Examination Guidelines for Determining Obviousness Under 35 U.S.C. 103 [R-10.2019]

 Objective evidence relevant to the issue of obviousness must be evaluated by Office personnel.
 Id. at 17-18, 148 USPQ at 467.
 Such evidence, sometimes referred to as "secondary considerations," may include evidence of commercial success, long-felt but unsolved needs, failure of others, and unexpected results.
 The evidence may be included in the specification as filed, accompany the application on filing, or be provided in a timely manner at some other point during the prosecution.
 The weight to be given any objective evidence is made on a case-by-case basis.
 The mere fact that an applicant has presented evidence does not mean that the evidence is dispositive of the issue of obviousness.

 The question of obviousness must be resolved on the basis of the factual inquiries set forth above.
-While each case is different and must be decided on its own facts, the Graham factors, including secondary considerations when present, are the controlling inquiries in any obviousness analysis.
+While each case is different and must be decided on its own facts, these factual inquiries, including secondary considerations when present, are the controlling inquiries in any obviousness analysis.
 The Graham factors were reaffirmed and relied upon by the Supreme Court in its consideration and determination of obviousness in the fact situation presented in KSR, 550 U.S. at 406-07, 82 USPQ2d at 1391 (2007).
 The Supreme Court has utilized the Graham factors in each of its obviousness decisions since Graham.
 See Sakraida v.
 Ag Pro, Inc., 425 U.S. 273, 189 USPQ 449, reh’g denied, 426 U.S. 955 (1976); Dann v.
 Johnston, 425 U.S. 219, 189 USPQ 257 (1976); and Anderson’s-Black Rock, Inc. v.
 Pavement Salvage Co., 396 U.S. 57, 163 USPQ 673 (1969).
 As stated by the Supreme Court in KSR, "While the sequence of these questions might be reordered in any particular case, the [Graham] factors continue to define the inquiry that controls."KSR, 550 U.S. at 407, 82 USPQ2d at 1391.

 Office Personnel As Factfinders